 Brown sugar, cinnamon, and peanuts.
 I use peanuts since that the old fashioned Hotteok has, but you can use any types of nuts of your choice or omit it, if you are allergic to nuts.
 You can also adjust the amount of cinnamon more or less depends on your preference.

-Can I turn them into savory Hotteok instead of sweet?
+Can I turn them into savory pancakes instead of sweet?

 Of course.
 You can add any flavors inside of Hotteok buns.
 Some likes to add chopped vegetables with cheese to make it savory.

-Do I must have the Hotteok press to press down the dough?
+Do I must have a hotteok press to press down the dough?

 More Sweet Korean Treat recipes

 - Sweet Potato Rice Donuts

 - Patbingsu (Shaved Milky Ice with Red Beans), No Shaving Machine

 - 2 1/2 cup all purpose flour

 - 1 tsp salt